KtorZ/_blog_/_posts/2016-04-07-why_don't_you_use_elm?.markdown

 Well, the previous rule still applies.
 There're now two different cases though.
 We either provide an `Int` to the `repeat` function, or we provide an `Int` and a `String` (in that order).
-In the second case, we get a `String` as a result (`repeat 2 "patate" == "patatepatate"`).
+In the second case, we get a `String` as a result.

+{% highlight haskell %}
+repeat 2 "patate"
+-- "patatepatate
+{% endhighlight %}

 In the first case however, we obtain a function that will, given a `String`, return a `String`.
-Assuming we provided `14` as an `Int`, then we could write the result the following way:
+Assuming we provided `2` as an `Int`, then we could write the result the following way:

 {% highlight haskell %}
-repeat14: String -> String
+repeat2: String -> String
+repeat2 =
+    repeat 2

+repeat2 "patate"
+-- "patatepatate"
 {% endhighlight %}

 Can you feel **the expressiveness** of the type system?
 Brace yourself, there's more.
 Try to get